KariNarhi/todo-app/README.md

 # Todo App

-This is a simple Todo app made with Angular.
+This is a simple Todo app made with Angular (actually a MEAN-stack).

 It also uses Angular Material components and Flex-layout.

+The data comes from MongoDB database running with Express server.

+(MongoDB installation required or use Docker image).

 ---